klaytn/kips/KIPs/kip-17-non_fungible_token.md

     /// @param _tokenURI the token URI of the newly minted token
     /// @return True if the minting operation is succeeded, false otherwise function mintWithTokenURI(address _to, uint256 _tokenId, string memory _tokenURI) public returns (bool);

+    /// @notice Check the minting permission
+    /// @param _account The account to check the minting permission
+    /// @return True if the account has the minting permission, false otherwise function isMinter(address _account) public view returns (bool);

+    /// @notice Give the minting permission to `_account`
+    /// @dev Throws if `msg.sender` is not allowed to mint
+    /// @param _account The account to be given the minting permission function addMinter(address _account) public;

+    /// @notice Renounce the minter permission of `msg.sender`
+    /// @dev Throws if `msg.sender` is not allowed to mint function renounceMinter() public;
 }
 ```